City guard

-A city guard, city watch, town guard, or town watch, was a law enforcement and security formation found in many countries and historical periods, usually subordinate to the local municipal government.
-Historically, many cities had their own guard formations, which doubled as police and military forces in times of need.
+A city guard, city watch, town guard, or town watch were local militia companies formed to enforce municipal laws.
+Usually subordinate to the local municipal government, many cities had their own guard formations which doubled as police and military forces in times of need.

+Algeria

+The Garde Communale was a paramilitary security force that existed during the Algerian Civil War.